-Phyllis was the first UK recipient of the joint AACTE/UCET travel grant that allowed her to travel around the USA to analyze professional learning for teachers of students with low incidence disabilities.
+Dr. Jones was the first UK recipient of the joint AACTE/UCET travel grant that allowed her to travel around the USA to analyze professional learning for teachers of students with low incidence disabilities.
 She is also recipient of the Outstanding Undergraduate Teaching Award at USF.
-Phyllis currently enjoys a number of international research collaborations with the UK, New Zealand, Australia and Hong Kong.
+Dr. Jones currently enjoys a number of international research collaborations with the UK, New Zealand, Australia and Hong Kong.

 - Jones, P. (2017).
 Standards Referenced Curriculum and Students with Severe Disabilities: Narratives of good practice.
 New York: Routledge.

 - Jones, P., & Danforth, S. (2015).
 Foundations of Inclusive Education Research.
 Volume 6, London: Emerald.
 ISBN: 978-1-78560-417-1